 Samsung Galaxy Tab

 I think tablets can only be used for media consumption.
-Read e-mails or Google Reader, watch a Youtube clip or some pictures, but don't try to use it like a PC.
+Read e-mails or Google Reader, watch a Youtube clip or some pictures, but don't try to use them like PCs.
 As soon as you have to produce something, you'll be frustrated.
-Write something is a pain, even on this big screen.
+Write something is a pain, even on the big screen of the Galaxy Tab.
 Nothing will replace a real keyboard.

-OS is also not tablet ready.
+Android OS is also not tablet ready.
 Switching from an app to an other required too much time, and I dare you to have a Gtalk intermittent discussion with a distracted friend while reading a website.
-Moreover, don't think a 7 inches screen will give you a nice Internet experience: too many websites have a fixed design and Flash is everywhere.
+Moreover, don't think a 7 inches screen will give you a nice Internet experience: too many websites have a fixed design and Flash is still everywhere.
 You can't use anything without an app and I really dislike to tell this.